mr4tt/csmic/content/misc/analytics.md

 ## There's *more*??

-One other thing I did was set up umami.starly.dev as the domain to send (proxy) Umami requests to.
+One other thing I did was set up `umami.starly.dev` as the domain to send (proxy) Umami requests to using Nginx.
 This means that you can access Umami at your chosen domain instead of `http://[IP]:3000/`.

 If your website is hosted on the same server that you're running Umami on, you only need to add an Nginx configuration to change the domain.
-However, because I'm running most of the website on Github Pages, I also had to change my DNS settings to tell the internet where umami.starly.dev is.
+However, because I'm running most of the website on Github Pages, I also had to change my DNS settings to tell the internet where `umami.starly.dev` is.

 If you want to use https, you will have to set up SSL certs on your server.

+Nginx install [tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-ubuntu-22-04){: target="_blank"}.

 ## Proxy Umami Requests

 1. **set up DNS so requests go to your server** <br> (only needed if Umami and your website are hosted in different places!!!!!)
     - add a new A record to your DNS
         - name: the subdomain you want to use
-            - e.g. use umami if you want to point to umami.starly.dev
+            - e.g. use umami if you want to point to `umami.starly.dev`
         - address: your server's IP address
     - [:What should my DNS look like?](#dns)